gvwilson/sys-tutorial/src/virt/index.md

 [%inc docker_run_again.text %]

--   Doesn't need to download again
+-   Docker doesn't need to download the image again (it's cached)
 -   Runs the given command instead of the default `/bin/bash`

 ## This Doesn't Work {: .aside}

 [%inc docker_run_error.text %]

+-   There is no executable in the image's search path called `echo hello` (all one word)

 ## Pulling Images {: .aside}

--   Don't have to run immediately
+-   We don't have to run immediately

 [%inc docker_pull.text %]